 - More and more programs have a web version.
 See our Web Apps Errors section to help you enjoy all of them without those pesky issues.

 Dropbox is a pretty solid service that rarely causes problems to users.
 However, there might be some situations when the service will give you headaches anyway.

-What to do if Dropbox for Windows 10 fails to sync
+What to do if Dropbox for Windows 10 is not syncing

 Having an antivirus program installed on your computer is beneficial in terms of security, but it can be harmful to other aspects of your computer.
 It’s known that antiviruses often conflict with various Windows features and third programs and Dropbox is on the list, as well.

 The first thing you should do is pause your antivirus for some time and see if Dropbox is able to sync.
 If you notice that syncing works without problems when the antivirus is turned off, either uninstall the antivirus (and switch to Windows Defender, which is something Microsoft would love you to do) or whitelist Dropbox in the antivirus.

 Also keep in mind that that some system optimization software, like TuneUp, can delete Dropbox while optimizing Windows.
 In that case, reach to TuneUp support for help and further instructions.